josephsmithberger/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * Drops the style for the toolbar introduced the previous release, as it triggers a SwiftUI bug that hides those buttons after the first time you launch a game.

+* Fixes a regression that hid the remote tree view from the scenepad while running (#1216).

+* Fixes the selection not rendering on the remote scene pad (it was working, just not showing, #1220).

 ## Build 1980